-- \ If the outdoor temperature sensor is not connected or the cable is short-circuited, the controller assumes that the outdoor temperature is 0 (zero) °C. - \\ Only for room temperature sensor connection.
+- If the outdoor temperature sensor is not connected or the cable is short-circuited, the controller assumes that the outdoor temperature is 0 (zero) °C. - Only for room temperature sensor connection.
 The room temperature signal can also be available from a Remote Control Unit (ECA 30 / 31).
-See the Mounting Guide (delivered with the application key) for specific connections. - \\\ The flow temperature sensor must always be connected in order to have the desired functionality.
+See the Mounting Guide (delivered with the application key) for specific connections. - The flow temperature sensor must always be connected in order to have the desired functionality.
 If the sensor is not connected or the cable is short-circuited, the motorized control valve closes (safety function).

 Wire cross section for sensor connections: Min.
 0.4 mm2.
 Total cable length: Max.
 200 m (all sensors incl. internal ECL 485 communication bus).
+Cable lengths of more than 200 m may cause noise sensibility (EMC).

-Connection of flow / heat meter with pulse signal
+Connection of flow meter

-See the Mounting Guide (delivered with the application key).
+See the Installation Guide (delivered with the application key).